-1. Towing (No additional fees may be charged for using other equipment, including dollies, trailers,
+1. Towing (No additional fees may be charged for using other equipment, including dollies, trailers, lifts, slim-jim, go-jacks, winching, or for mileage

 • Vehicles towed to the Metro Impound Lot or vehicles towed at police request \$225.00

 Mileage: Charges for mileage may only be incurred for out-of-county miles, and only when towing at a police officer's request.
 This rate is not to exceed \$6.00 per mile.